Who Is Sonia Sotomayor?

 The Court insisted in its opinion that this incident was isolated, but Sotomayor emphatically challenged this assertion and said this decision not only chisels away at protections under the Fourth Amendment, but also will affect minorities and low-income individuals disproportionately.

 In April 2018, Justice Sotomayor suffered a shoulder injury from an accidental fall.
 Regardless, she was present for all major arguments that came before the court for the duration of the month, including Trump v.
-Hawaii, the administration's controversial travel-ban case.
-Sotomayor underwent surgery on May 1, and was expected to attend physical therapy for several months afterward.
+Hawaii, the administration's controversial travel-ban case, before undergoing surgery on May 1.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!